January 23, 2019

 Viktor Mayer-Schönberger advocates a "progressive data-sharing mandate".

 ... regulators wanting to ensure competitive markets should mandate the sharing of data.
 To this end, economists Jens Prüfer and Christoph Schottmüller offer an intriguing idea.
-They suggest that large players using feedback data [essential to machine learning] must share such data (stripped of obvious personal identifiers, and stringently ensuring that privacy is not being unduly compromised) with their competitors.
+They suggest that large players using feedback data [essential to machine learning] must share such data (stripping it of obvious personal identifiers, and stringently ensuring that privacy is not being unduly compromised) with their competitors.

 ...
 Building on this idea, we suggest what we term a progressive data-sharing mandate.
 It would kick in once a company's market share reaches an initial threshold --- say, 10 percent.
 It would then have to share a randomly chosen portion of its feedback data with every other player in the same market that requests it.